This page is going to contain UNMARKED SPOILERS for those who haven't read the light novels. YOU HAVE BEEN WARNED.

 - Artificial Intelligence: She's the A.I. controlling the virtual reality of the game, meaning she is neither a human nor a spirit.
 Until the collective energy of the Spirits accumulated in the system turns her into an Irregular Spirit, that is.

 - Ascend to a Higher Plane of Existence: Kind of.
 She's still an A.I., but now she can interact with the real world as Shido's personal assistant on his phone.

 - A straighter example happens to her again in Rio Reincarnation, as she is reincarnated by Rio into an actual human in her Eden.

 - Back for the Finale: Before being erased from Fraxinus' system, Marina manages to download Maria's personality data and attach it into an email that Shido receives in the epilogue.
-She is now attached into Shido's phone as her personal A.I. assistant.
+She is now attached into Shido's phone as his personal A.I. assistant.

 - Bad Habits: Due to copying Marina's data, Maria is dressed like a nun minus the coif (nun's hat), although she doesn't act like one.

 - Become a Real Boy: Not her primary motives, but her interactions with Shido slowly humanizes her to a point where she can realize that she has fallen in love with him and cares for his happiness.